nahyan0077/eduverse-backend/readme.md

 1. Access the application at `http://localhost:3001` (or the port specified in your environment).
 2. Register as a student or apply as an instructor.
-3. Explore courses, participate in live sessions, or create content (for approved instructors).
+3. Explore courses, participate in exams, or create content (for approved instructors).

 ## System Architecture